- Lilly will be 13 years old in December

 Lilly is house-trained.
 She will need a home where she can access outdoors without relying on her humans.
 Initially when she came to rescue we were having issues of incontinence but an inexpensive medication given daily has proved very effective.
 Her blood work looks great for a dog of her years but indicates that a special diet would be best for her kidneys.
 The monthly cost for food and meds would be approximately $100/month.
 Added vetting would only be blood work for refills of Proin and to monitor her kidney function.
 During her initial time in rescue we were wrestling with some skin issues (residual effects of neglect) and she was given a summer cut.
 That has resolved and in no time her soft and silky locks should grow back.

 Lilly rides well in the car and with guidance, has managed a ramp into the van.
 She needed some help with the steps but her boldness in trying new things is refreshing.
 If you don’t have a ramp, no worries, she is pint-sized and easy to lift into the car.

 Lilly is a total foodie and loves to go for walks.
 Got a couple minutes?
 Click here to see what it is like strolling with Lilly.
 She also loves to stop and investigate all smells so we give her the gift of time to explore.
 She can do ¼ mile or so, it will just take a while.

 If you are interested in having Lilly join your family, please send us detailed information about your home and how you feel Lilly would fit into your lifestyle.
 All families interested in meeting this sweet senior must have completed an online application and a home visit by one of our volunteers.

-Experience with a pup with limited abilities is not required, just patience.
+Experience with a pup with limited abilities is not required, just patience and love.
 Lilly will teach you everything you need to know.